kubelvla/viking_hill_tall_grass/README.md

 ## Dataset Description
-![Viking hill in Orebro](media/viking_hill_sm.jpg) *The recorder track captures the [Enbuskabacken](https://www.lansstyrelsen.se/orebro/besoksmal/kulturmiljoer/enbuskabacken.html) area in Örebro.*
+![Viking hill in Orebro](media/viking_hill_sm.jpg) *The recorded track captures the [Enbuskabacken](https://www.lansstyrelsen.se/orebro/besoksmal/kulturmiljoer/enbuskabacken.html) area in Örebro.*

 The dataset consists of a single long trajectory through a forested area (approx. 200x200m) at the Örebro university campus.
 It was recorded in summer 2024, during the vegetation peak.
 The terrain is uneven because the area used to serve as a burial ground during the Viking Age (550-1050 AD).